 3.1 Amendment and Termination.
 If the uses of the Fund described in this instrument become impracticable (for example, if a designated chapter loses its Delta Sigma Pi charter); the Trustees may amend any or all of the provisions of this instrument and its related schedules.
 The Trustees may also terminate the Fund: 1) With the written consent of the Donor or 2) if there is no reasonable way to conform with the restriction the Foundation shall make a grant of the endowed amount to another organization that can satisfy the restriction or 3) submit the matter into Court or binding arbitration to have the restriction eliminated or 4) submission to one or more impartial persons for a final and binding decision.
 Notwithstanding the foregoing sentence, however, any such amendment must comply with the Foundation's purposes as set forth in its Articles of Incorporation and in the Code of Regulations of the Delta Sigma Pi Leadership Foundation; and, if at any time this Fund is terminated, all assets in such Fund at the time of termination must be used by the Trustees for such purposes, except as provided by this paragraph.
-THE TRUSTEES OF THE DELTA SIGMA PI LEADERSHIP FOUNDATION, on behalf of the Foundation, acknowledge receipt

-THE TRUSTEES OF THE DELTA SIGMA PI LEADERSHIP FOUNDATION, on behalf of the Foundation, acknowledge received the gift(s) described on the attached Schedule A., and acknowledge acceptance of this Fund, pending its complete endowment within the stated term.
-Donor Signature Executive Vice President Leadership Foundation Signature Donor (Print or Type) Executive Vice President (Print or Type)
+THE TRUSTEES OF THE DELTA SIGMA PI LEADERSHIP FOUNDATION, on behalf of the Foundation, acknowledge receipt of the gift(s) described on the attached Schedule A., and acknowledge acceptance of this Fund, pending its complete endowment within the stated term.

+Donor Signature

+Executive Vice President Leadership Foundation Signature

+Donor (Print or Type)

+Executive Vice President (Print or Type)